LINGUISTICS (LING)

 C-ID: COMM 150

 Linguistic and cultural patterns; how and what people communicate.
-Designed to aid both Americans and foreign students in the development of intercultural understanding and communication skills.
-No credit if taken after ENGL 012.
+Designed to aid both American and foreign students in the development of cross-cultural understanding and linguistically oriented contact skills.
 Total of 54 hours lecture.

 Transfer Credit: CSU; UC credit under review.